naruas/react-pt/README.md

 - ``npm install`` - Install the dependency
 - ``npm start``  - Run the development server

-*Webpack-dev-Server's address is like this, http://localhost:7777/ You can see the page after putting command 'npm start' on the Node.js
+*Webpack-dev-Server's address is like this, http://localhost:7777/